jermainedilao/technews-reactnative/README.md

 * [React Navigation Header Buttons](https://github.com/vonovak/react-navigation-header-buttons) - To mimic native header buttons (ActionBar/Toolbar in android).

 ### Todo
-* Add database.
-* Persist bookmarked articles.
 * Pagination.
 * Add NewsAPI attribution.
+* Improve implementation of bookmark/unbookmarking.
+* Fix android back button exiting the app issue.

 ### Inspiration
 To learn new tools in developing mobile apps, as well as to learn new programming language.